For the 2nd Tbilisi Triennial the actress and performance artist Mareike Wenzel is going to revive the old theatre in Machkhaani.

-On stage different activities took place.
-There was the “Speaker’s Corner” a place to debate and speak out, the story telling chair to – yes, tell stories, a place to play…
+On stage different activities took place: there was the “Speaker’s Corner” – a place to debate and speak out, the story telling chair to tell your stories, a place to play…

-The month before the performance took place, we spent setting up the space, building the cafe, conducting interviews and trying to turn the theatre into a public space again.
+The month before the performance took place, we spent setting up the space, building the cafe, conducting interviews and turned the theatre into a public space again.
 The kids love playing in THEIR theatre

 Video by Aghnie:

 Sound installation for the foyer by Aghnie